Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 55. ### What is universal selector in css?
       The universal selector is a css selector that can be used to apply styles to all elements on a page or to reset styles for all elements to their default values

+## Day 12

+56. ### Explain the difference between classes and IDs in CSS.
+      Classes are used to group together elements with similar styles, while IDs are used to target specific elements on a page.
+IDs must be unique, while classes can be used multiple times on a page.

+57. ### Explain box model in CSS.
+      The box model in CSS is a way of representing elements as boxes with content, padding, borders, and margins.
+The content area is the actual content of the element, the padding is the space between the content and the border, the border is a line around the element, and the margin is the space between the border and the surrounding elements.

+58. ### What is the difference between margin and padding in CSS?
+      Margin is the space between the border of an element and the surrounding elements, while padding is the space between the content of an element and its border.

+59. ### Explain the CSS display property and its values.
+      The CSS display property controls how an element is displayed on a page.
+The possible values are block, inline, inline-block, none, and others.

+60. ### What is the CSS position property and its values?
+      The CSS position property controls how an element is positioned on a page.
+The possible values are static, relative, absolute, fixed, and sticky